-During 2016 and 2015, 74% and 73%, respectively, of the Organization's net contributions and grants were received from three donors.
-At June 30, 2016 and 2015, 79% and 73%, respectively, of the Organization's net pledges receivable were due from three and one donor, respectively.
+During 2016, 74% of the Organization's net contributions and grants were received from three donors.
+During 2017, the Organization did not have any concentrations of net contributions and grants.
+At June 30, 2017 and 2016, 85% and 79%, respectively, of the Organization's net pledges receivable were due from three donors.
 In general, the Organization does not find itself dependent upon any one donor.